lukabagash/Project-2-Anonymity/README.md

 python k_anonymity_test.py
 ```

-The script will perform k-anonymization for the specified k-values and save the anonymized datasets in the `data`/ directory with filenames like `anonymized_data_k_2.csv`, `anonymized_data_k_5.csv`, etc.
+The script will perform k-anonymization for the specified k and l values and save the anonymized datasets in the `data`/ directory.

 ### 3. Measuring Utility